MarcoWorms/learn.js/README.md

 object.display() // Value is: 6
 ```

 The thing to note here is that we cannot access `value` inside our object without using the functions that we returned.
 This is a technique that uses the parent function scope to hold a variable that can be used by all inner functions but cannot be accessed by outside.
-This property of sharing scopes between functions is called "Closure"
+This property of sharing scopes between functions is called "Closure".

 # Interacting with the world